We all love it when wild birds visit our gardens, but when a large number use the feeding areas we provide, the risk of disease inevitably increases.

-- Always monitor the amount of food you are putting out.
-If it’s taking days to be eaten, then reduce down the amount of food
+- Monitor the amount of food you’re putting out.
+If it’s taking days to be eaten, reduce the amount to prevent it from going mouldy

 How to clean your Bird Feeder

-Clean and wash your bird table or hanging feeders fortnightly:
+Clean and wash your bird table or hanging feeders every 2 weeks.

 - Always wear rubber gloves when interacting with feeders, as some diseases can affect humans too